mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/block.md

 Our bundle will have a title editable and an option to set the number of post to display.

-We supposed that are bundle is in src/Presta/Blog and Blog Post CRUD is already done.
+We supposed that your bundle is in src/Presta/Blog and Blog Post CRUD is already done.

 ### The service